faizanrazaab/password_generator/README.md

 # password_generator
-It's a program to generate a unique password for you according to the requirement.
+It's a program to generate a unique password

+Purpose of this program is to ease for the user to select a unique passward for each account.